 Live music for under £10

-Lots of good noise comes out of the Rye Wax basement in Peckham’s CLF Art Café.
-Weeknight events spun by DIY producers, performers and DJs across the musical spectrum will only set you back a few pounds, if anything.
+Lots of good noise comes out of the Rye Wax basement in Peckham’s CLF Art Cafe.
+Enjoy weeknight events spun by DIY producers, performers and DJs across the musical spectrum that will only set you back a few pounds, if anything.